Dexter Park (Queens)

-Dexter Park was a public park located in the neighborhood of Woodhaven, Queens, New York City, just north of Eldert Lane and Jamaica Avenue, not far from the borough line with Brooklyn.
+Dexter Park was a public park located in the neighborhood of Woodhaven, Queens, New York City, just north of Elderts Lane and Jamaica Avenue, not far from the borough line with Brooklyn.
 It had a long early history starting in the 19th century as a recreational park, which replaced a racetrack.

-Horse Racing
+Horse racing

-In the 19th century, Queens lacked the stricter building rules of Brooklyn.
-Hotels sprung up and Woodhaven became the site of two racetracks: the Union Course (1821) and the Centerville (1825).
-Union Course was a nationally famous racetrack situated in the area now bounded by 78th Street, 82nd Street, Jamaica Avenue and Atlantic Avenue.
-Elderts Lane was the city line and the park was just beyond that in Queens.

 Legend has it that the track was named for a famous horse called Dexter, reputedly buried at the site.
 However, the Brooklyn Eagle disputed this claim in 1891:

 The name of Hiram Woodruff recalls Dexter Park.
 Hiram was the first owner of that property, and, until five or six years ago, his name still appeared in big letters over the horseshed adjoining the hotel.
 Then the shed was blown down, and when it was rebuilt the name of Hiram Woodruff had disappeared.
 But Dexter Park did not take its name from the famous trotter owned by the proprietor of the place.
 It was known simply as Hiram's, and when Woodruff died a man named Charles Dexter took charge of the place.
 From that time on it has been known as Dexter Park.'

 The lineage progressed from Dexter to Charles Durlier, thence Louis Miller.
 Under Miller's stewardship the park was devoted to pigeon shooting; while disreputable, it was legal on their side of the Kings County line, as was observed by the South Side Observer in 1885:

-"Dexter's on the plankroad and just east of the Kings County line is a complete resort for Sunday base ball players.
+Dexter's on the plankroad and just east of the Kings County line is a complete resort for Sunday base ball players.
 The participants are a class who have been under the eye of the Kings County authorities for some time, but escaped arrest by stepping over into this county.
-Applause and yelling are the order of the afternoon, and intoxicants are sold."
+Applause and yelling are the order of the afternoon, and intoxicants are sold.